joetifa2003/weaver/paper/main.typ

   caption: [While loop in Weaver, printing numbers from 0 to 4.], ) <fig:while>

-For loops are used as an alternative to while loops, typically used when iterating over a collection of items like arrays, @fig:for is another way for writing @fig:while.
+For loops are used as an alternative to while loops, typically used for iterating over collections like arrays. @fig:for provides an alternative to @fig:while.

 #figure(
 ```weaver